Treasures of COASTAL JAPAN

 Kanazawa to Yamanaka Onsen

-After breakfast in the hotel, we continue southwest along the coast to the charming village of Hashitate, a historically important fishing town.
+Bidding farewell to Kanazawa, we continue southwest along the coast to the charming village of Hashitate, a historically important fishing town.
 Following an immersion in local history at the Kitamaebune Museum (former estate of an Edo-Period shipping magnate), we will sample the fresh local seafood for lunch at market restaurant by the picturesque harbor.
 This afternoon, Natadera Temple, a warren of caves and forested paths, has been considered a sacred place since the Jomon Era (ca. 14,000–300 BCE).
 Arriving in remote Yamanaka Onsen and our luxury ryokan for the next two nights, there will be time to stroll the banks of the rushing river through town and its quiet main street, before hot spring baths and a kaiseki banquet dinner of local specialties.

 Accommodations: Kayotei Ryokan